jnasante/ccew-ios-2016/06-adv-view-controllers/06-01-advanced-view-controllers.markdown

 **Adding Tabs**

 We'll use interface builder to make changes to the storyboard and add new tabs.
 Make sure the storyboard file is selected and drag a view controller from the object library to the workspace.
-Line it up underneat the first and second view controllers.
+Line it up underneath the first and second view controllers.
 Drag a label into the view and modify the text to identify it as the "Third View".

 To add a third tab to the tab bar controller that corresponds to the view controller we just added, we'll need to establish a relationship between the tab bar controller and the view controller.
 As you might suspect, we'll do this by control-dragging from the tab bar controller to the new view controller.